jozsefb/pioneer-coin/README.md

 3. **Collateral Type**: Exogenous (Crypto)
     - **ETH (wETH)**
     - **BTC (wBTC)**
-    - **SOL (wSOL)**

 ### How It Works

 #### 1. Pegging to USD

 Pioneer Coin maintains a 1:1 peg to the US Dollar.
-This stability is achieved through the use of Chainlink price feeds, which provide real-time data on the prices of BTC, ETH, and SOL.
+This stability is achieved through the use of Chainlink price feeds, which provide real-time data on the prices of BTC and ETH.
 The smart contract is programmed to adjust the collateral to ensure that each PIO token remains equivalent to $1.00.

 #### 2. Minting Pioneer Coin

 The minting process is algorithmic and decentralized.
-Users can mint PIO tokens by depositing a combination of wETH, wBTC, and wSOL as collateral.
+Users can mint PIO tokens by depositing a combination of wETH and wBTC as collateral.
 The smart contract verifies the value of the collateral through Chainlink price feeds.
 Once the collateral requirement is met, PIO tokens are minted and issued to the user.

 #### 3. Collateral Types